 Instructions to the editor:

 Please make the following changes in Line 8, Page 453 in TGbe Draft D1.3:

 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CHANNEL_WIDTH parameter, which identifies the operating channel width and takes one of the values 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz.
-The PHY shall set dot11CurrentChannelWidth to the value of this parameter.
-The PHY shall set dot11EHTCurrentChannelWidthSet to a value that is obtained from the Supported Channel Width Set subfield of a transmitted EHT Capabilities element (see 9.4.2.313 (EHT Capabilities element(#4819)))(#1540).The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CENTER_FREQUENCY_SEGMENT parameter, which identifies the center frequency of the channel and takes a value between 1 and 255.
-The PHY shall set dot11CurrentChannelCenterFrequencyIndex0 to the value of this parameter.
+The PHY shall set dot11EHTCurrentChannelWidth to the value of this parameter.

+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CENTER_FREQUENCY_SEGMENT_0 parameter, which identifies the center frequency of the channel and takes a value between 1 and 255.
+The PHY shall set dot11EHTCurrentChannelCenterFrequencyIndex0 to the value of this parameter.

 Please make the following changes in Line 32, Page 721 in TGbe Draft D1.3: